phdcsseiden/phdcsseiden.github.io/_pages/about.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 <b>  Counterterrorism.
-Beat "Radical Imam" Dictator Kagame Paul. </b>
+Beat "Radical Imam" Dictator Kagame Paul & The Bribed Gitwaza Muhirwa Paul ("New Constatin Niyomwungeri"). </b>

+Please Note: First Lady Jeannette Kagame does not support the Evil Work of the Dictator.

+Jeannette Kagame is the one life gift we have ever had for the past couple of centuries.
+God Bless Her.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">